thadryanjs/install-arch-on-vm/InstallVM.md

 ![alt text](images/install/install_16.png)

-Type 'y', then hit enter when asked for the filename to save it as (it will default to the one we gave it using the 'nano' command).
+Type 'y', then hit enter when asked for the file name to save it as (it will default to the one we gave it using the 'nano' command).
 We can now run the 'locale-gen' command to generate the locale information.

     locale-gen